hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/setting_up_sawtooth_poet-sim.rst

 This section describes how to install, configure, and run Hyperledger Sawtooth on a Ubuntu system for proof-of-concept or production use in a Sawtooth network.
 Use this set of procedures to create the first Sawtooth node in a network or to add a node to an existing network.
 Note that certain steps are performed only on the first node.

-This procedure configures a node with PoET simulator consensus, which is designed for a system without a Trusted Execution Environment (TEE).
+This procedure configures a node with :term:`PoET simulator consensus <PoET>`, which is designed for a system without a Trusted Execution Environment (TEE).
+A network using the PoET consensus algorithm requires a minimum of three nodes, but works best with at least four or five nodes.

 .. note::